 Bottom line: It pays to be thoughtful about who you partner with.

 Talk to the company’s current clients to determine if their results matched the sales pitch.
 It’s critical to check references and hear directly from your peers who’ve gone through the process.
 Evaluate their experience and expertise in the healthcare industry.
 An RCM partner should have a deep understanding of industry trends.
 Choosing a partner with a proven track record with organizations similar to yours will ensure you feel more confident they will be better equipped to meet your needs and drive positive outcomes.
 Don’t just take the vendor’s word regarding what they will potentially do for you.

 Professional partnerships that are built to last have mutually inclusive priorities and shared values.
 Make sure your mission and cultures are aligned.
 Maybe you won’t be introducing them to mom and dad, but is this a partnership you’d be proud to announce to your community?
 Would your employees assimilate well into their organization?
 Does the vendor have the infrastructure and processes in place to smoothly transition, train and grow your employees?

-Ask your potential partner how they will work to ensure that decision making about policies and procedures is inclusive of hospital leaders and aligned with hospital goals.
-Will a joint steering committee be established with equal representation by the hospital and vendor?
+Ask your potential partner how they will work to ensure that decision making about policies and procedures is inclusive of leadership and aligned with your organization’s goals.
+Will a joint steering committee be established with equal representation by your organization and the vendor?
 If so, how early in the process?
 What other cross-functional communication channels will be established?